Top 5 SaneBox alternatives – tried and tested

 In other words, not sending a welcome email is one of the biggest missed opportunities in building a good relationship with your customer or audience.

-If you thought simply welcoming a new subscriber isn’t a big deal, think again.
+If you thought simply welcoming a new subscriber wasn't a big deal, think again.

-There are mind-boggling numbers that show how effective a welcome email can be for getting through to your audience.
+There are mind-boggling numbers that show how effective welcome emails can be for getting through to your audience.

 When people sign up for your newsletter or create an account on your website, they have your site’s name right at the top of their minds.